 Programs linked to International Women’s Day

-Since March 2018, Konica Minolta has been holding programs linked to International Women’s Day.
+Since March 2018,every year Konica Minolta has held programs linked to International Women’s Day, March 8.

 |Date Held||Theme||No. of Participants|